rkomartin/veritable-python/README.md

     my_analysis.status()

+This will return a Python dict with at least three entries, `type`, `state`, and `links`, and possible also with the entries `last_learned` or `error`.
+The `type` will always be `veritable`.
+The `status` will always be one of the following values:

+*  `new`: the analysis has never run
+*  `pending`: the analysis is running and not yet finished
+*  `finished`: the analysis is finished running, and ready for predictions
+*  `failed`: the analysis has failed

+The `links` entry will contain links to the related resources if available.
+The `last_learned` entry will be present after the analysis has been run at least once.
+You can compare this timestamp to the `last_updated` timestamp in the representation of the table state in order to make sure that the analysis reflects the latest data.
+(If not, just call the analysis's `run` method again.)

+If the analysis status is `failed`, then an `error` entry will also be present, and will describe the reason for failure.

 ## Making predictions based on a completed analysis
 A predictions request should be a dict with two entries.
 The `data` entry should contain a row specification, where the value of every conditioning column is specified and the value of every predicted column is `null`.
 The `count` entry should specify the number of predicted values requested.